sjirwin/dunder-methods-are-special/_slides/06conclusion.md

 ---

 # Conclusion
-- Special methods Python’s approach to operator overloading
+- Special methods are Python’s approach to operator overloading
 - They enable your custom types to have the same features and expressiveness as the Python standard types

 --

 ## References
-- Python Laguage Reference
+- Python Language Reference
   - https://docs.python.org/3/reference/datamodel.html#special-method-names
 - These slides on GitHub
   - https://sjirwin.github.io/dunder-methods-are-special/